 Strategy A: Modifying Training Data

 From a cursory view, it is clear that on a broad scale, the strategy of modifying training data—in this case, via the technique of adversarial training—vastly increases adversarial robustness, to a degree unparalleled by any other method tested during experimentation.
 At the same time, it fails to generalize as well as another method tested, Defensive Distillation.
 While adversarial training maintains much of the classification accuracy on clean data, it does not do so to the same degree as the original classifier.
 Even this small dip in classification accuracy indicates that the adversarial examples caused the models to overfit to features present in adversarial examples, warping the decision boundaries of the model in an unwanted direction, only increasing the adversarial robustness of the model rather than the overall robustness in classification and causing clean data classification accuracy to fall.
-As such, the strategy of adversarial training is not optimal when the keeping the classification accuracy on clean data high is paramount.
-However, when the most important condition of a classifier is that the adversarial examples it takes as input need to be classified correctly, adversarial training, and more broadly, the strategy of modifying data before training a model, is the most suited of those discussed.
+As such, the strategy of adversarial training is not optimal when keeping the classification accuracy on clean data high is paramount.
+However, when the most important condition of a classifier is that the adversarial examples it takes as input need to be classified correctly, adversarial training, and more broadly, the strategy of modifying data before training a model, is the most suitable of those discussed.

 Strategy B: Modifying Test Data

-From the experimental results, it can be safely assumed that though the strategy of modifying test data (in this case, denoising test data) has potential to further increase adversarial robustness of models, it poorly generalizes other aspects of the features that must be recognized.
+From the experimental results, it can be safely assumed that although the strategy of modifying test data (in this case, denoising test data) has potential to further increase adversarial robustness of models, it poorly generalizes other aspects of the features that must be recognized.
 Surprisingly, all autoencoders in the experimentation, even those trained on PGD-generated adversarial data, increased robustness on FGSM-generated data and decreased robustness on PGD-generated data.
-A possible explanation is that while the autoencoders were likely able to identify and denoise (to some degree) the large magnitude of perturbation present in FGSM-perturbed data, they were likely unable to identify all of the smaller-magnitude perturbations in PGD-perturbed data, only some of them, which is why they failed to increase adversarial robustness for PGD-perturbed data.
+A possible explanation is that while the autoencoders were probably able to identify and denoise (to some degree) the large magnitude of perturbation present in FGSM-perturbed data, they were likely unable to identify all of the smaller-magnitude perturbations in PGD-perturbed data, only some of them, which is why they failed to increase adversarial robustness for PGD-perturbed data.
 Moreover, given that the robustness on both clean data and PGD-perturbed data decreased rather than staying the same, it is likely that the autoencoders denoised relevant features, not simply adversarial noise.
 Though the strategy of modifying input data (in this case, via autoencoders trained to denoise test data to “remove adversarial noise”) do moderately benefit classification of single-step (FGSM, not PGD) adversarial data, they also fail to generalize classification robustness to the degree necessary to reliably and correctly denoise input data.

 Strategy C: Modifying Classifier